openstack-archive/senlin/doc/source/developer/authorization.rst

 Barbican service for this purpose.

 Senlin's implementation of context is based on the `oslo_context` package.
-There are still room for improvement thanks to the new enhancements to that package.
+There is still room for improvement thanks to the new enhancements to that package.